 Is Gestalt Therapy Effective?

-Because of the lack of research, it’s hard to list the issues and conditions that Gestalt therapy can help with.
+Because of the lack of research, it’s hard to list the issues and conditions that Gestalt therapy effectively treats.
 Limited data may explain why Gestalt therapy is not more mainstream, and also why it is not listed as an approved “evidence-based practice” by major associations like the American Psychological Association (APA).1,2,6

 Limited data suggests Gestalt therapy can be effective in these situations:6